microsoft/code-with-engineering-playbook/Engineering/DevOpsLoggingDetailsCSharp.md

 A complete logging providers list can be found [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-2.1#third-party-logging-providers).

-## Logging in a Library
+### Logging in a Library

-When developing a class library we don't pick the logging provider.
-Instead our responsibility is to provide logging support and deciding a category strategy:
+When developing a class library we most often cannot choose the logging provider.
+Our responsibility instead is to provide logging support which includes deciding a category strategy:

 - One category per class: each class has a unique category ("MyLibrary.MyClass") which allows log control at the class level.
 Library wide rules are still supported by defining a rule using the main namespace as category (i.e. "MyLibrary")
 - Custom categories: allows grouping classes with same category name ("MyLibrary.Models", "MyLibrary.Repositories")